-Developing an app for kids, especially those between the ages of 3-7, maybe easier said than done.
+When developing and designing apps for kids, especially those between the ages of 3-7, may be easier said than done.
 Why?
 There are unique cases to be considered especially from a UI/UX point of view.
 Some of these considerations include:

-Children shouldn’t be laden with information on screens.
-It is no rocket science that kids would be overawed and overwhelmed with stuffed info in a single screen.
+- Children shouldn’t be laden with information on screens.
+It is no rocket science that kids would be overawed and overwhelmed with stuffed info on a single screen.

-Below are some of the important tips to put into consideration when developing apps for children.
+We have put together some of the important tips to help you when you are designing apps for kids.

-Nowadays, more than fifty percent of children access gadgets such as mobile phones, tablets and computers and they know how to use them.
+Nowadays, more than 50% of children access gadgets such as mobile phones, tablets and computers and they know how to use them.
 This implies that they are familiar with the stores from where to download and use them.
 Most apps downloaded are games, videos and story apps.

 The most vital thing is the splash screen.
-This creates a first impression amid your audience, which is very important.
+This creates the first impression of your audience, which is very important.
 This screen has to be bright, eye-catching and colourful.
 Ideally, it does not have to take more than ten seconds.
 This will help children not to lose patience.
-Some background music can also help in catching the attention.
-This will depend based on the age of kids and the type of the app you are designing.
+Some background music can also help in catching attention.
+This will depend based on the age of the kids and the type of app you are designing.

 An intricate home screen will not work for children below four years because they don’t know how to read.
 They won’t fancy many menu options on the home screen.
 Therefore, you have to ensure that the home screen is quite basic and elementary helping children to easily comprehend, tap once and enjoy the apps.

 The settings option is the next thing to consider.
 Too many settings do confuse children.
 If you need several settings, you have to place them in a way that will not affect the app’s feel.
 In most cases, parents are the ones to control the settings; therefore, you can consider creating a different settings panel.
 When working on the app, the prototype design should address such setting specification making everything clear from the beginning.